tcostam/fullstack-guidelines/README.md

 # Fullstack Guidelines

+In progress.

-This repository resumes up-to-date best practices on some of the most used technologies in my stack of web development projects.
+This guidelines were written with an AWS/Ruby/AngularJS tech stack in mind.
+It resumes up-to-date best practices in web projects in using this stack.

 ## Client Side